 NETS, Visa cards to be included in expanded transport e-payment trial: LTA

-SINGAPORE: The Land Transport Authority (LTA) will expand a trial which lets commuters use contactless payment cards as public transport farecards, according to a news release on Friday (Nov 30).
+SINGAPORE: The Land Transport Authority (LTA) will expand a trial which lets commuters use contactless payment cards as public transport farecards, it was announced in a news release on Friday (Nov 30).

 After the completion of a pilot of the account-based ticketing (ABT) system with Mastercard, LTA will include NETS and Visa in the trial from December.